zedlopez/ifm/The Recipe Book.md

 [Sweeney] implements one such hybrid type of conversation.

-A third option is to take away almost all the player's expressiveness and give them just one command, ``talk`` TO.
-The player can ``talk`` TO characters whenever they want, and the story will pick the most appropriate thing for them to talk about.
+A third option is to take away almost all the player's expressiveness and give them just one command, ``talk to``.
+The player can ``talk to`` characters whenever they want, and the story will pick the most appropriate thing for them to talk about.
 This works best in works with few or simple puzzles and a fast-moving, constrained plot, where the player will keep having new things to talk about.
 [Cheese-makers] demonstrates this.

 Finally, a few extreme games try to fake natural language understanding by looking for keywords in the player's input, rather than an exact grammar.
 This is perilous, because it is all too easy for the story to completely misunderstand what the player meant to type.
 Nonetheless, for the sake of example, see [Complimentary Peanuts], in which the incomprehension is partly excused by the fact that the player is talking to someone a bit hard of hearing.